-BMW's 5-series launch helps drive forecast-beating second quarter profit
+BMW's 5-series launch helps drive forecast-beating second-quarter profit

 BMW forecast a "solid" increase in automotive segment revenue for the full year, predicting "additional momentum" in sales in the second half as a new version of its 5 series is launched in markets such as China.

-Analysts welcomed BMW's revised outlook for car sales, and the fact that the Bavarian automaker remains the only German premium brand that is not being investigated for using illegal software to cheat emissions tests.
+Analysts welcomed BMW's outlook for car sales, and the fact that the Bavarian automaker remains the only German premium brand that is not being investigated for using illegal software to cheat emissions tests.

 "We confirm our positive view on BMW especially as BMW seems to be less involved in the ongoing emission discussions," DZ Bank analyst Michael Punzet said in a note on Thursday.

-German prosecutors are investigating Daimler, Audi, Porsche and VW to see whether they used illegal software designed to cheat emissions tests.
+German prosecutors are investigating Daimler (DAIGn.DE), Audi (NSUG.DE), Porsche and VW (VOWG_p.DE) to see whether they used illegal software designed to cheat emissions tests.

 BMW's group earnings before interest and tax (EBIT) rose to 2.92 billion euros ($3.46 billion), compared with an average forecast for 2.82 billion in a Reuters poll of banks and brokerages.